 And of course blackberry jam is another great way of using these autumnal fruits.

-These blackberry and pear cupcakes conceals a delicious homemade blackberry and pear jam.
+These blackberry and pear cupcakes conceal a delicious homemade blackberry and pear jam.
 Although the quantities in the printable recipe below produces twice the quantity of jam needed for this batch of cupcakes, the leftovers keep well in an airtight container and will be delicious spread over your morning round of toast or even used in another bake!

 A simple mascarpone and white chocolate frosting was swirled on top of these fruity cupcakes.
 The sweetness of the frosting balanced beautifully with the fruity jam in much the same way as raspberry does with white chocolate.

-So, here’s how to make Blackberry & Pear Cupcakes with a Mascarpone & White Chocolate Frosting
+How to make Blackberry & Pear Cupcakes with a Mascarpone & White Chocolate Frosting

 For the Frosting